Taking control of compressible modes: bulk viscosity and the turbulent dynamo: Magnetic energy spectra

 We plot the magnetic spectra normalised by the integral, and averaged over time, in \autoref{fig:mag_spect}, showing the kinematic stage spectra in the top panel, and the saturated spectra in the bottom panel, along with the ratio between the spectra in the inset plot.
 Firstly, it is apparent that the magnetic fields for the low $\Pnu$ simulations are becoming more large-scale (high-$k$ modes are being suppressed), during both the kinematic stage, where they follow the \citet{Kazantsev1968} $k^{3/2}$ power law, and in the saturated stage.
 We can quantify this more precisely by computing the magnetic integral (or correlation) scale.
 For $\emag(k)$, it is

 which we compute for each time realisation, for each of our simulations, and plot across time in \autoref{fig:b_integral_scale}, fitting cubic splines to the data to extract the general low-frequency trends.
-We see the well-established trend that the field is small-scale in the kinematic stage, before becoming correlated on large-scales, reducing $\cor{b}/\lo$ through the non-linear and finally settling on $\cor{b}/\lo \approx 2.5$ in the saturated stage \citep{Schekochihin2004_dynamo,Rincon2019_dynamo_theories,Seta2021_saturation_supersonic_dynamo,Galishnikova2022_saturation_and_tearing,Beattie2023_GorD_P1}.
+We see the well-established trend that the field is small-scale ($k_{{\rm cor},b}\lo < 1$) in the kinematic stage, before becoming correlated on large-scales, reducing $k_{{\rm cor},b}\lo$ through the nonlinear and finally settling on $k_{{\rm cor},b}\lo \approx 2.5$ in the saturated stage \citep{Schekochihin2004_dynamo,Rincon2019_dynamo_theories,Seta2021_saturation_supersonic_dynamo,Galishnikova2022_saturation_and_tearing,Beattie2023_GorD_P1}.
 The energy redistribution can be seen on a mode-by-mode basis in the inset plot in the bottom panel of \autoref{fig:mag_spect}, where there is now a factor of $\approx 2$ more energy concentrated at low-$k$, and an order of magnitude less at high-$k$.
-For $\Pnu < 1$, the magnetic fields lose energy on high-$k$, potentially through the suppression of the sub-shear-viscous modes and compressible mode bottleneck, which could in principle grow the field through compressions, but these will be highly-inefficient since flux freezing will be violated strongly on these scales (resistivity becomes comparable to induction at high-$k$), at least in our simulations where a sub-shear-viscous range is generated.
+For $\Pnu < 1$, the magnetic fields lose energy on high-$k$, potentially through the suppression of the sub-shear-viscous modes and compressible mode bottleneck, which most likely grow the field through the $\bm{\omega}(\bnab\cdot\vecB{v})$ coupling we discussed in the previous section.
 We annotate the rough extent of this range with red in \autoref{fig:mag_spect}.
 Furthermore, as expected from \autoref{fig:mag_spect}, we find that for $\Pnu < 0.01$, where we know the compressible/incompressible mode coupling is strong, the correlation scales are pushed closer to $\lo$.
-This could be simply because $\ell_{\nus}$ shifts to lower $k$ modes through the coupling, which in turn reorganises the magnetic field for a fixed $\Pms$, since $k_\eta/k_{\nus} \sim \Pms^{1/2}$ \citep{Schekochihin2002_large_Pm_dynamos,Kriel2022_kinematic_dynamo_scales,Kriel2023_supersonic_scales}, and as we have discussed in \autoref{sec:decomposed_spectra}, $k_{\nus} \sim k_{\nub}$ for low $\Reb$.
-The key takeaway is that the bulk viscosity suppresses magnetic energy in the high-$k$ modes, either due to the suppression of the sub-shear-viscous range, where compressible modes dominate and potentially amplify the field through weak compressions, or through direct correlations between $k_{\nus}$ and $k_{\nub}$, in both the stages of the dynamo.
-We annotate how this may work in \autoref{fig:spectra_diagram_with_cor}, where we show show $k_{\nub}$ shifting to lower $k$ modes, which in turn moves $k_{\nus}$, which in turn shifts $k_\eta$, destroying the high-$k$ magnetic modes.
+This could is likely because $\ell_{\nus}$ shifts to lower $k$ modes through the coupling, which in turn reorganises the magnetic field for a fixed $\Pms$, since $k_\eta/k_{\nus} \sim \Pms^{1/2}$ \citep{Schekochihin2002_large_Pm_dynamos,Kriel2022_kinematic_dynamo_scales,Kriel2025_supersonic_scales}, and as we have discussed in \autoref{sec:decomposed_spectra}, $k_{\nus} \sim k_{\nub}$ for low $\Reb$.
+The key takeaway is that the bulk viscosity suppresses magnetic energy in the high-$k$ modes due to the suppression of the sub-shear-viscous range through the high-$k$ correlations, in both the stages of the dynamo.
+We annotate how this may work in \autoref{fig:spectra_diagram_with_cor}, where we show $k_{\nub}$ shifting to lower $k$ modes, which in turn moves $k_{\nus}$, shifting $k_\eta$, destroying the high-$k$ magnetic modes \citep{Kriel2025_supersonic_scales}.
 The net effect of this process is that magnetic fields are significantly more large-scale than the pure shear-viscous dynamo counterparts.